 Media and Models, Then and Now

 As he continued to create portraits, Close would often revisit the same portrait subject more than once, using both different media and pattern details to render the figure in a still-recognizable fashion, yet new with each interpretation.
 One year he might paint a portrait based on a black-and-white photograph, only to recreate the same figure's face several years later using fingerprint stamps (Close himself is one such example of multiple versions of the same face over time).
 One count gives an estimate of 143 paintings alone (Catalogue Raisonné).
-Since 1972, another mainstay medium for Close -- printmaking -- has resulted in portraits done in mezzotint, woodblock, and even watercolor (using a new technique that Close developed with Donald Farnsworth [b.
+After 1971, another mainstay medium for Close -- printmaking -- resulted in portraits done in mezzotint, woodblock, and even watercolor (using a new technique that Close developed with Donald Farnsworth [b.
 1952]).
-These prints have yielded some of the artist's "most important collaborations" ("Chuck Close & Terrie Sultan"), including work with Farnsworth and with Joe Wilfer (1943-1995).
+These prints yielded some of the artist's "most important collaborations" ("Chuck Close & Terrie Sultan"), including work with Farnsworth and with Joe Wilfer (1943-1995).
 With Wilfer's assistance, Close created a number of portraits using pulp paper, a material he had never tried before.

 About his finished portraits and how his models relate to them, Close said: "Almost everyone has some trouble dealing with these nine-foot-high images of themselves.
 It's difficult for people to accept how they look" (Greenberg, 23).